Fragmetric (FRAG) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Fragmetric Historical Price

-According to the latest data gathered on Fragmetric live price page, the current price of Fragmetric is 0.03267USD.
+According to the latest data gathered on Fragmetric live price page, the current price of Fragmetric is 0.033USD.
 The circulating supply of Fragmetric(FRAG) is

 In the past 24 hours, Fragmetric has shown a price movement of